Post

 Understanding Hex Encoding

-Hexadecimal (Hex) encoding is a more direct representation of binary data.
-It’s often used for debugging, memory dumps, and low-level protocol analysis because it offers a precise, byte-by-byte representation.
+Hex (Hexadecimal) encoding is a more direct way to represent binary data.
+It is often used in debugging, memory dumps, and low-level protocol analysis because it provides a precise byte-by-byte representation.

-- How it Works: Hex encoding takes a byte (8 bits) and represents it as two hexadecimal characters.
-Each hexadecimal character represents 4 bits (a “nibble”).
-For example, the byte
+• How It Works: Hex encoding represents 1 byte (8 bits) as two hexadecimal characters.
+Each hex character represents 4 bits (a “nibble”).
+For example, the byte 10101100 is split into 1010 and 1100, which correspond to the hexadecimal characters A and C, respectively.
+Thus, the byte 10101100 is represented as AC.

-. - Efficiency: Hex is more efficient than Base64 in terms of overhead.
-For every 1 byte (8 bits) of binary data, you get 2 characters (8 bits) of Hex output.
-This means there is no data expansion, only a change in representation.
+• Efficiency: Hex is more efficient than Base64 in terms of overhead.
+One byte (8 bits) of binary data is converted into a 2-character (8 bits) hex output.
+This is simply a change in representation without data expansion.

 1